lowkeycode/js-questions/questions.md

 - The order function returns an array.
 Call it and destructure the returned array into a myStarter and myMain variable.

-- Destructure the hotel name, location and openingHours from the hotel object
+- Destructure the hotel name, hotelLocation and openingHours from the hotel object

 <details>